danthorpe/YapDatabaseExtensions/README.md

 ## Functional API

-For types which implement `MetadataPersistable` the following “functional” APIs are also available directly on the `YapDatabase` types.
+The following “functional” APIs are also available directly on the `YapDatabase` types.

 ```swift
 // Get a YapDatabaseConnection